Clifton upon Dunsmore Church of England Primary School

 What is the Local Offer?

-The Children and Families Bill became enacted in 2014.
-From this date, Local Authorities and schools are required to publish and keep under review information about services they expect to be available for the children and young people with Special Educational Needs (SEN) aged 0-25.
-This is the ‘Local Offer’.
+The Children and Families Act was enacted in 2014.
+From this date, Local Authorities and schools have been required to publish and regularly review information about the services available for children and young people with Special Educational Needs (SEN) aged 0–25.
+This provision is known as the 'Local Offer'.

-The intention of the Local Offer is to improve choice and transparency for families.
-It will also be an important resource for parents in understanding the range of services and provision in the local area.
-As such, our school produces an updated annual SEND report that incorporates the requirements of the Local Offer.
+The purpose of the Local Offer is to increase choice and transparency for families.
+It serves as a key resource to help parents understand the range of services and support available within the local area.

 Click here to download the Warwickshire School Charter